Basket weaving: Arctic and Subarctic

 Arctic and Subarctic tribes use sea grasses for basketry.
 At the dawn of the 20th century, Inupiaq men began weaving baskets from baleen, a substance derived from whale jaws, and incorporating walrus ivory and whale bone in basketry.

 Northeastern

+In Mi'kma'ki (composed of now Nova Scotia, New Brunswick and eastern Quebec, Canada), the Mi’kmaq used plants and animals for their fibre and dye sources in their basketry.
+Two archaeological sites revealed traditional materials of moose-tendon fibres, cattail plant (Typha latifolia), true rush (Scirpus lacustris), sweetgrass (Hierochloe odorata), American beach grass (Amophilia brevingulata), birch tree (Betula papyrifera), white cedar (Thuja occidentalis), basswood (Tilia Americana), black ash (Fraxinus nigra), white ash (Fraxinus americana), poplar (Populus tremuloides), and red maple (Acer rubrum).
+Black ash, or wosqoq, basketry is a vital part of Mi'kmaw culture and art.
+Baskets were functional, used in agriculture, and also decorative.
+Mi'kmaw basket makers were renowned for their intricate patterns woven in bright colours.

-In New England, they weave baskets from Swamp Ash.
+In New England, traditional baskets are woven from Swamp Ash.
 The wood is peeled off a felled log in strips, following the growth rings of the tree.
-Maine and Great Lakes tribes use black ash splints.
-They also weave baskets from sweet grass, as do Canadian tribes.

-Birchbark is used throughout the Subarctic, by a wide range of tribes from Dene to Ojibwa to Mi'kmaq.
+In Maine and the Great Lakes regions, traditional baskets are woven from black ash splints.
+Pack baskets from the Adirondack region have traditionally been woven from black ash or willow.
+Baskets are also woven from sweet grass, as is traditionally done by Canadian indigenous peoples.
+Birchbark is used throughout the Subarctic, by a wide range of peoples from the Dene to Ojibwa to Mi'kmaq.
 Birchbark baskets are often embellished with dyed porcupine quills.
 Some of the more notable styles are Nantucket Baskets and Williamsburg Baskets.
 Nantucket Baskets are large and bulky, while Williamsburg Baskets can be any size, so long as the two sides of the basket bow out slightly and get larger as it is woven up.